Ready to see Nutshell in action?

 Practically every company has a page about themselves.
 Usually, an About Us page will describe things like what the company does, how they were founded, who works there, and what its mission is.

 Blue Acorn reports that customers who visit an About Us page are five times more likely to make a purchase than those who don’t.
-Furthermore, customers who visited an About Us page spend a reported 22.5% more on their purchases.
+Furthermore, customers who visited an About Us page spent a reported 22.5% more on their purchases.
 Why is this?

 In terms of page design, the About Us page is a flexible one.
 Some companies take a graphical approach, featuring photos of their employees and workspace.
-Other companies take a verbal approach, and center around the company’s story, using photos as a secondary form of content.
+Other companies take a verbal approach and center around the company’s story, using photos as a secondary form of content.

 Whichever approach you decide to take, try to design the page around the questions your prospective customers might be asking: